phaustin/quantecon-example/book/docs/python_advanced_features.md

 print(__name__)
 ```

-When we run a script using IPython\'s `run` command, the contents of the
+When we run a script using IPython's `run` command, the contents of the
 file are executed as part of `__main__` too.

-To see this, let\'s create a file `mod.py` that prints its own
+To see this, let's create a file `mod.py` that prints its own
 `__name__` attribute

 <!-- ```{code-cell} ipython3